Heparan sulfate: Biosynthesis

 Many different cell types produce HS chains with many different primary structures.
 Therefore, there is a great deal of variability in the way HS chains are synthesised, producing structural diversity encompassed by the term "heparanome" - which defines the full range of primary structures produced by a particular cell, tissue or organism.
 However, essential to the formation of HS regardless of primary sequence is a range of biosynthetic enzymes.
 These enzymes consist of multiple glycosyltransferases, sulfotransferases and an epimerase.
 These same enzymes also synthesize heparin.

 In the 1980s, Jeffrey Esko was the first to isolate and characterize animal cell mutants altered in the assembly of heparan sulfate.
 Many of these enzymes have now been purified, molecularly cloned and their expression patterns studied.
 From this and early work on the fundamental stages of HS/heparin biosynthesis using a mouse mastocytoma cell free system a lot is known about the order of enzyme reactions and specificity.

+Patients with Multiple Hereditary Exostoses lack the ability to biosynthesize HS.